Raul984/weather/README.md

 This template should help get you started developing with Vue 3 in Vite.
 The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.

+## Remark
+The application is written on composition API but in the comments the same code is rewritten using options API, choose which approach you like better.

 ## How to use
 1. On first launch, the app will ask for permission to use your geolocation to automatically add a forecast for your city.